aaka5h/docker-ubuntu/README.md

 3. ./installthemes.sh
 4. Edit your .zshrc, and change the theme (I like spaceship)
 5. Optionally capture it using docker commit (see https://winsmarts.com/snapshot-a-docker-container-20df59bbd473)

+# Helper scripts

+This directory also contians helper scripts:

+1. setup a simple docker container for mongodb
+2. scripts to setup my new linux installation on my machines

 forked from: https://github.com/maliksahil/docker-ubuntu-sahil